DenChenn/DenChenn/README.md

 I'm a student, software developer and a CEO of a start-up company.

-🔭 I’m currently working on our huge scale kubernetes project!!!
+* 🔭 I’m currently working on our huge scale kubernetes project!!!
-🌱 I’m currently learning Rust and Kubernetes!!!
+* 🌱 I’m currently learning Rust and Kubernetes!!!
+* I am a double major student studying in NYCU and crazy about learning new technologies.
+Looking to take a part in a challenging project related to backend and devops.I have a great understanding on database system and distributed server system, and I am always open to any related job or intern opportunity.

 #
-<br><br>

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=SwarzChen&show_icons=true&count_private=true&include_all_commits=true&theme=highcontrast" />